Introduction to Transfinancial Economics

 TFE can be summed up as follows.
-Essentially, it believes that new largely monitored non-repayable money can be created electronically in a highly responsible way by future governments, and special banks to speed up, and reform the economy, society, and politics into something more ethical, and environmentally sustainable.With the right legal arrangement an initial limited form of it could be undertaken NOW such as famine relief without resorting to fundraising for earned capital from people.
-With the introduction of special electronic monitoring, and tracking (replacing interest, and taxation overtime), or ETM of the entire economy it would be possible to produce new money on an "industrial scale" without fear of serious inflation as special direct electronic controls would be in place.
-Ultimately, an advanced understanding of the productive capacities of relevant companies plays a vital role in determining the amount of new non-repayable money.. otherwise "sudden" unexpected demands for more production could lead to unacceptable inflationary pressures.
+Essentially, it believes that new largely monitored non-repayable money can be created electronically in a highly responsible way by future governments, and/or by special banks to speed up, and reform the economy, society, and politics into something more ethical, and environmentally sustainable.With the right legal arrangement an initial limited form of it could be undertaken NOW such as famine relief without resorting to fundraising for earned capital from people.
+With the introduction of special electronic monitoring, and tracking (replacing interest, and taxation overtime), or ETM of the entire economy it would be possible to produce new money on an "industrial scale" without fear of serious inflation as special direct super flexible electronic controls would be in place.
+Ultimately, an advanced understanding of the productive capacities of relevant companies plays a vital role in determining the amount of mainly new non-repayable money.. otherwise "sudden" unexpected demands for more production could lead to unacceptable inflationary pressures.

 Part One: The Core Concepts of Transfinancial Economics.

 TFE recognizes the basic reality that virtually all money exists as electronic information.
-It also recognizes the seeming reality that large sums of non-repayable money does not lead to serious inflation.
+It also recognizes the seeming reality that large sums of largely non-repayable money does not lead to serious inflation.
 Taxation could be seen as an example of this.
 It takes earned money from the people, and re-distributes it for various social, economic, and political "needs".
 However, if the government overspends it can create bonds which are sold to mainly wealthy people, and institutions.
 This borrowed capital is returned to the lenders after a period of time with interest.
-Generally speaking, bonds are regarded as safe bets by investors because they know that in normal circumstances (excluding Greece at the time of writing) governments can raise taxes to pay off debts.
+Generally speaking, bonds are regarded as safe bets by investors because they know that in normal circumstances governments can raise taxes to pay off debts.
 Ofcourse, governments could as a last resort print money (with the right legal arrangements) to deal with economic problems but this can lead to serious inflation, and even hyperinflation.